 Much more than just antigenicity and ADAs

 Contrary to the current perception of immunogenicity of drugs, Immundnz brings a disruptive method in the understanding and practice of the term.
-Conventionally, with the testing of ADAs the definition and perception of Immunogenicity in the drug industry is limited to the ‘antigenicity’ of a drug only.
-Immunogenicity is a much more complex issue.
-In current immunology, the ‘self and non-self’ is a redundant issue and anything that can cause an immune response is immunogenic.
-A drug can be immunogenic by causing tissue damage and providing grounds for immunity against the tissue rather than the drug.
+Conventionally, with the testing of ADAs the scope and perception drug immunogenicity becomes very limited to testing ‘antigenicity’ only.
+Immunogenicity is a much more complex and broader issue than just production of antibodies by an antigenic drug molecule.
+In current immunology, the ‘self and non-self’ is a redundant theory and anything that can cause an immune response is immunogenic.
+A drug can be immunogenic by causing tissue damage (a tissue-directed path) and providing grounds for immunity against the tissue rather than the drug.
 This is most likely the underlying mechanism of most drugs that cause autoimmunity and other secondary diseases.
 Conventional toxicology testing takes into account acute toxic damage and ignores moderate immune responses that might have pathological impact through progressive and chronic development.

 Drug Induced Secondary Pathology